-What instruments should the VaR measure cover?
+What instruments should the value-at-risk measure cover?
 A firm that trades in fixed income, equities and foreign exchange may only want a system for its fixed income portfolio.
 If it wants to calculate value-at-risk for all portfolios, does it want to implement a single system to cover them all or separate systems for each?
 Politically, separate departments may want to each “own” their system, but implementing three systems will take more time and cost more money than implementing a unified system.
 Also, a unified system could calculate firm-wide value-at-risk, taking into account hedging or diversification effects across asset classes.

 If a firm holds illiquid assets such as private equity, real estate or power generating facilities, a determination must be made as to the extent, if any, these will be included in the portfolio for value-at-risk analyses.
 Recall the distinction between market risk and business risk from Chapter 1.
 Market risk is risk due to uncertainty in instruments’ market values.
 If an asset or liability is so illiquid that it cannot regularly be marked to market, by definition, it entails no market risk.
 It may entail business risk, but value-at-risk does not apply.
-That being said, many firms whose portfolios largely comprise liquid instruments may ascribe mark-to-model values to illiquid instruments for the purpose of incorporating them into the overall VaR measure.
+That being said, many firms whose portfolios largely comprise liquid instruments may ascribe mark-to-model values to illiquid instruments for the purpose of incorporating them into the overall value-at-risk measure.
 Done on a very small scale this may be reasonable.
-However, if mark-to-model assets comprise more than 5% of a portfolio’s value, VaR measurements can become distorted.
+However, if mark-to-model assets comprise more than 5% of a portfolio’s value, value-at-risk measurements can become distorted.
 An example of this is energy merchants who, around the turn of the century, implemented value-at-risk for spot and forward energy contracts.
-Some also ascribed mark-to-model values to pipelines, power lines, natural gas wells and power plants, so they could be incorporated into VaR analyses.
+Some also ascribed mark-to-model values to pipelines, power lines, natural gas wells and power plants, so they could be incorporated intovalue-at-risk analyses.
 The economic value of those assets swamped the market value of the liquid instruments.
 The daily fluctuations in market value ascribed to them by the mark-to-model valuations were all but meaningless.
-The resulting VaR measurements were worse than useless.
+The resulting value-at-risk measurements were worse than useless.
 They were misleading and contributed to poor decision making.

 12.4.4 Frequency of Calculation

-VaR can be monitored on an intraday basis.
+Value-at-risk can be monitored on an intraday basis.
 Continuous monitoring has value-at-risk calculated at closely spaced intervals, say every ten seconds or every minute.
 Discrete monitoring is less frequent, say every hour.
 Query-based monitoring occurs, not at scheduled times, but on a user-initiated basis.
 For example, a trader might want to assess the impact on his portfolio’s value-at-risk of a proposed trade.

 Intra-day monitoring can pose its own problems, especially if the complexity of a portfolio precludes continuous monitoring.
 Consider the situation of a derivatives dealer.
 Throughout the day, its traders put on large derivatives transactions for clients and then proceed to delta hedge with futures or otherwise offset the exposures.
-Between the time when a client trade is placed and a hedge is applied, the portfolio’s value-at-risk will briefly be elevated, likely exceeding applicable end-of-day VaR limits.
+Between the time when a client trade is placed and a hedge is applied, the portfolio’s value-at-risk will briefly be elevated, likely exceeding applicable end-of-dayvalue-at-risk limits.
 Discrete intraday monitoring of such a portfolio would be frustrating.
 By chance some of the points at which value-at-risk is calculated will fall in the interval between a trader placing a client trade and hedging it, giving a false impression the trader is taking inappropriate risk.

 Obviously, functional requirements need to be reasonable.
 Real time or continuous monitoring may be too computationally burdensome to be feasible.
 Some banks’ portfolios are so complicated that it takes hours to calculate their value-at-risk once in an overnight run, and that is with networked computers sharing the load.

-If a firm trades nonlinear instruments, say calls or swaptions, it cannot use a linear VaR measure.
+If a firm trades nonlinear instruments, say calls or swaptions, it cannot use a linear value-at-risk measure.
 Formally, a linear remapping can be applied to a non-linear portfolio, followed by a linear transformation, but output won’t be “approximate” so much as “wrong.”
 Consider the case of a delta hedged, negative gamma portfolio.
 Its market risk could be extreme, if the gamma is negative enough.
 But a linear remapping would treat it as a delta hedged portfolio with zero gamma.
-Ignoring vega effects,1 it would calculate the portfolio’s VaR as zero irrespective of the magnitude of the gamma.
+Ignoring vega effects,1 it would calculate the portfolio’svalue-at-risk as zero irrespective of the magnitude of the gamma.

-With discrete intraday monitoring, the individual VaR analyses do not have to be spaced far enough apart to allow one to be completed before commencing the next.
+With discrete intraday monitoring, the individualvalue-at-risk analyses do not have to be spaced far enough apart to allow one to be completed before commencing the next.
 Some or all of the analyses can be deferred and performed overnight, when computers are otherwise idle.
 A detailed graph of how the portfolio’s value-at-risk evolved during the day would be available the next morning.

-Production VaR measures require as inputs
+Production value-at-risk measures require as inputs